Governance

 - Verify SP was trusted at time of attestation

-- If all valid → attestation stands
+- If all valid → attestation and receipt stand

 - If authority was invalid → attestation is void, SP may be at fault